The Neurodiverse City

 2021-

-with Verona Carpenter Architects
+with Verona Carpenter Architects and AHRC NYC

-The Neurodiverse City is an ongoing phased research and design initiative in partnership with Verona Carpenter and with the support of CIDNY, BILS, and IncludeNYC.
-Through a two-year, phased research and co-creation process with these partners and local communities, we will examine existing public spaces - playgrounds, streetscapes, and pocket parks, prototype design interventions to make them more sensory friendly, and propose new guidlines to support the greatest range of physical, emotional, and neurological differences in the public realm.
+Through a multi-year, phased research and co-creation process with local organizations that champion neurodivergent communities, the team is examining existing public streets and designing prototypes to make them more sensory friendly.
+The learnings from these prototypes will inform new guidlines to support the greatest range of physical, emotional, and neurological differences in the public realm.

 Bryony Roberts